 Who is the participant in the procedure

-The participant in the administrative procedure is a foreigner who applies for an Employee Card, a Blue Card or for an Employment Permit.
+The participant in the administrative procedure is a foreigner who applies for an Employee Card, a Blue Card, an internally transferred employee card (for redirection to more detailed information on each of these permits, click on the links) or for an Employment Permit.

 Foreigners apply in writing for an Employment Permit to the relevant regional office of the Public Employment Service, usually prior to entering the territory of the Czech Republic.
 The foreigner may be represented in the procedure by the employer or by other representative empowered by the foreigner, on the basis and to the extent of a written power of attorney.

 Employment permits may be requested by foreigners who want to be employed in the CR for the following is purpose